top of page

 Through this structured process, the principles of the Drikeyu—Laws, Dynamics, and Life Energy—remain fully compatible with the unfolding universal framework, ensuring both continuity and harmony between divine order and cosmic evolution.

 From then on the processes of the formation of the Scaffolding associated with "Dark Matter and Dark Energy" of the Universe allows for the formation of clusters of galaxies around super massive black holes and formation of stars, and from the formation and explosion of stars producing the denser materials and gases forms into planets, moons and other cosmic debris all eventually allows for the formation of solar systems like our own and here on this planet the formation of life and eventfully us.
+In any case, this is the point of conversion of the non-physical into the physical singularity that starts the process of the creation of the universe in a process of inflation.
+To note, this does not have to apply to a single universe either.

 Humanity’s Place in Creation